 It is therefore a goal that the producer and distributor consume the least amount of available time and that the maximum amount of time is exposed to the consumer.

 The grocery industry has defined one Table for allocation of shelf life of a product which regulates the responsibility for and expectations the recipient of products has, linked to shelf life.
+Online players with b2c sales will be defined as retailers when dividing total shelf life.

 In case of minor exceedances of the table’s limit values, participants are expected to seek solutions that provide the lowest possible food waste.